Digital Nomad Visa Malaysia – How To Apply & Requirements

 You might be able to find some companies online that could act as sponsors, but we would advise against doing this, as many are Ghost Companies.
 There are some shocking reports of people being kicked out and blacklisted from countries after the country cracked down on Visas.

-How To Apply For The Malaysian Remote Worker Visa
+Applying For The Malaysian Remote Worker Visa

 The application process for digital nomads wanting access to the De Rantau Visa is fairly simple.